Nausea and Vomiting—Adult

 Copyright © Nucleus Medical Media, Inc.

-- Drink clear liquids such as water, juice, or broth.
+- Drink clear liquids like water, juice, or broth.

-- Eat light foods that do not further upset your stomach.
+- Eat light foods that do not cause stomach upset.

 - Eat and drink slowly.